ctb/twill-legacy/docs/overview.rst

 and Robert Marianski in 2006-2007, and from ReTwill_ which was created in April 2012 as a fork from twill 0.9 by Adam Victor Brandizzi.

+The official relaunch of twill on its current `GitHub project page`_ and the release of version 2.0 happened in April 2020 with the approval of its original author C. Titus Brown.

 Thanks, all!

 .. _GitHub project page: https://github.com/twill-tools/twill